Airfordable/ecs-deploy-task-definition-to-scheduled-task/README.md

 - name: Deploy to Amazon ECS Scheduled Tasks
   uses: airfordable/ecs-deploy-task-definition-to-scheduled-task@v2.0.0
   with:
-    cluster: my-cluster
+    cluster: my-cluster (optional, defaults to 'default')
+    rule-prefix: my-rule-prefix (optional, defaults to '')
     task-definition: task-definition.json
-    rule-prefix: my-rule-prefix-
 ```

-The action can be passed a `task-definition` generated dynamically via [the `aws-actions/amazon-ecs-render-task-definition` action](https://github.com/aws-actions/amazon-ecs-render-task-definition).
+The action requires a `task-definition`.
+Your `task-definition` will likely be dynamically generated via [the `aws-actions/amazon-ecs-render-task-definition` action](https://github.com/aws-actions/amazon-ecs-render-task-definition) or equivalent action.

 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.